Tarrick Cox '96, '07

 Sr. Associate Director, Admissions

-I would like to see the Faculty and Staff Campaign reach a 100% annual participation rate.
-I will continue to encourage my colleagues to give to the F&S Campaign for each gift makes a difference.
+I would like to see Faculty and Staff Giving reach a 100% annual participation rate.
+I will continue to encourage my colleagues to give for each gift makes a difference.

 Mandee Foushee Lancaster '02, '05

 ECU is measured against other universities based on giving participation rates.
 The faculty and staff campaign directly impacts those rates and with more participation, we can strive to serve those in need on a larger scale and make more of a difference in people's lives.